runtimeverification/k/k-distribution/k-tutorial/1_basic/02_basics/README.md

 files that can be used as input to execute these tools.
 More about K's parser will come in the next lesson, more on the other tools in due time.

-Now, save the program below in file `banana.color` in the same directory as `lesson-02-a.k`:
+Now, save the program below in the file `banana.color` in the same directory as `lesson-02-a.k`:

 ```